The following are excellent resources for teachers and students regarding plagiarism and the proper citation of sources:

 The Plagiarism Spectrum: Instructor Insights into the 10 Types of Plagiarism TurnItIn, the study’s authors, polled both higher and secondary education instructors in order to produce this White Paper.
 The authors acknowledge that, “the lines of what constitute plagiarism are blurring as the Internet reshapes culture and education” (3), and they provide definitions and examples of the ten most common types of plagiarism.
 The White Paper includes attractive graphics, scales on both the frequency and “problematic” nature of the different types of plagiarism, and samples of plagiarism by type.
 A 2’ x 3’ infographic poster is also available.

-documentation is used in many of the social and behavioral sciences.
+- APA style for documentation is used in many of the social and behavioral sciences.

 - The rules of APA Style are detailed in the Publication Manual of the American Psychological Association.